Sounders bringing their ‘A’ team to next month’s Champions League opener in Honduras

-This just in: The Sounders truly do plan to take the CONCACAF Champions League tournament seriously this time around.
+TUKWILA — This just in: The Sounders truly do plan to take the CONCACAF Champions League tournament seriously this time around.

 Sure, they said that the previous five times they’ve qualified.
 But now, unlike their prior appearance two years ago when they sent a split-squad to El Salvador to face Santa Tecla FC in their tournament opener, the Sounders seem to actually mean it.